lucasbfernandes/job-worker/docs/README.md

 |  Developer | jobs.create, jobs.get, jobs.logs, jobs.stop | Can create/stop jobs, view all jobs and query their logs|
 |  Reader | jobs.get | Can view all jobs and their status|

 When receiving an authenticated request, the Server will always check if the user has enough permissions to access the resource.
-For now, users will have only one role.
+For now, a user will have only one role.

 ### Managing Linux Processes